patcon/can-ereg-api/README.md

 voter.
 Now the councillors can have higher confidence that the data is truly representative, and the citizen's views expressed via the platform can be more fully respected.

+## Usage

+The default scrape process will require manually solving the captcha, which will open in its own window, pausing the scrape until you submit a solution.

+    mkvirtualenv can-ereg-api --python=`which python3`
+    pip install -r requirements.txt
+    workon can-ereg-api
+    scrapy crawl voter_registration

+We also support using [Anti-Captcha](https://anti-captcha.com), a captcha-solving service that features API support.
+You may use this by setting the proper environment variable before running the scraper:

+    export ANTICAPTCHA_API_KEY=<my-api-key>